 This is a recharge upland ecological site.
-The high content of coarse fragments and sand results with a very high infiltration rate and this site delivers moisture to downslope sites via subsurface flow.
+The high content of coarse fragments results in a very high infiltration rate.
+During peak precipitation periods, typically May and June, this site delivers moisture to downslope sites via subsurface flow.
 During intense precipitation events, the site may also deliver moisture to downslope sites via surface runoff.
-Recharge peaks in May and June and moisture loss exceeds precipitation for the majority of the growing season.
+For the remainder of the year moisture loss exceeds precipitation and this ecological site is in a moisture deficit for the majority of the growing season.
 Soil moisture is the primary limiting factor for plant production on this ecological site.